matthart-com/text-weather/README.md

 1. Import `weather.json` script into your app.smarterwaytohire.com account.
 2. If you don't have Webhooks enabled, contact support@smarterwaytohire.com to request Webhooks activation on your account.
 3. Update `config.php` with the API Key from your SWTH account.
 Contact support@smarterwaytohire.com to activate the API and obtain your API Key.
-4. Update `config.php` with an API Key from openweathermap.org
+4. Update `config.php` with an API Key from openweathermap.org (they have a free account with limited API calls and results)
+5. --- optionally you can use server environment variables instead of putting them into `config.php` ---
-5. Update the script in SWTH with your Webhook endpoint.
+6. Update the script in SWTH with your Webhook endpoint.

 To test it, start an application in your SWTH account and then switch to the weather script.
 It also works if the weather script your default.